Fourth East Asia Summit

-The Fourth East Asia Summit was held in Cha-am and Hua Hin, Thailand on October 25, 2009.
+The Fourth East Asia Summit was held in Cha-am and Hua Hin, Thailand on October 23-25, 2009.
 The East Asia Summit (EAS) is a pan-Asia forum held annually by the leaders of 16 countries in the East Asian region.
 EAS meetings are held after annual ASEAN leaders' meetings.
 The Fourth East Asia Summit was rescheduled several times, had its venue changed and one attempt to hold it was cancelled due to the 2008–2009 Thai political crisis.
 It was finally held on October 25, 2009.

 Attending delegations

 The 16 countries participating at the head of state and head of government level were:

 Agenda

-World economic conditions were to have been on the agenda of the summit, but by the time of the summit, the immediate crisis had passed.
+The 2008 financial crisis was to have been on the agenda of the summit, but by the time of the summit, the immediate crisis had passed.

 The summit in October 2009 was scheduled to receive a report on the proposed Comprehensive Economic Partnership for East Asia to potentially establish the world's largest trading bloc.
 Prime Minister Kevin Rudd of Australia and retired Australian diplomat Richard Woolcott were to address the summit on regional architecture and the idea of an Asia Pacific community.
 The members were to consider India's plans for the revival of Nalanda University.